Skip to main content

 Healthy habits now mean healthy teeth later

 Even if they don’t have many teeth, your child starts off on the same dental schedule as you.
 That means regular checkups every 6 months.
-To help reduce your child’s risk of developing cavities, Dr. Schintz reminds that prevention is key.
+To help reduce your child’s risk of developing cavities, Dr. Malik reminds that prevention is key.
 She offers these tips to help your child achieve their best oral health:

-- Drink tap water with fluoride or give a fluoride supplement
+• Drink tap water with fluoride

 By teaching them to take good care of their teeth now, you’ll help them build healthy habits as they grow.